-Mentees will be matched with a senior scientist (mentor) to help them navigate the conference, network with conference attendees, and exchange feedback and ideas on professional activities and career development.
+Mentees will be matched with an experienced conference participant (mentor) to help them navigate the conference, network with conference attendees, and exchange feedback and ideas on professional activities and career development.
 The EGU will match mentors and mentees prior to the conference, and is also organising meeting opportunities (at the Sunday ice-breaker and on Monday morning) for those taking part in the mentoring programme.

 Mentors and mentees should be able to do the following:

 - Contact your mentee/mentor at least one week before the General Assembly

 - Discuss objectives for the mentoring, for example: sharing science, getting the most out of the General Assembly, networking, or career opportunities

 - Meet your mentee/mentor in person at the beginning of the conference to get acquainted and make plans to achieve the desired objectives

 - Meet in person at the planning meeting on Monday morning (10:45) and if possible at the Sunday ice-breaker (18:30)